ramkumarilla/RamKumarTest/README.md

 Steps to run Client app

-1.Go to the project directory in command prompt.
+1.Go to the project directory (ram-crud-operationsTask) in command prompt.
 2.Install all dependencies for application using "npm install"
 3. Run npm start